|

 downtown Los Angeles south to Long Beach.
 The Green Line runs generally east-west between Redondo Beach and

 Norwalk, keeping far away from center city L.A.
-And the newest, the Gold Line, runs northeast from
+And the newest, the Gold Line, runs from

 dates to the early 1990s.
 It operates over a 22-mile route, starting with